lianchenglu/biostat625hw3/README.md

 ## Overview

 The goal of hw3cca is to replicate some of the functionality of the existing R package.
 This is a simple method to calculate CCA.
 It is designed to calculate the CCA when the number of input X and Y columns is the same.
 The correlation generated is correct when the number of columns is different, but the number of rows or columns for the correlation coefficient will be different.
+Anyway, the `cor` calculated by my function is same with the `cancor` function's result.

+The canonical correlation coefficient shows the degree of maximum possible correlation between two sets of variables.
+The first pair of canonical variables has the highest correlation, followed by the second, and so on.
+The canonical coefficients show the specific contributions of the original variables that make up each pair of canonical variables.
+A positive coefficient means a positive correlation between variables, and a negative coefficient means a negative correlation.
+These results can help us to understand the pattern of association between the two sets of variables.
+For example, the first pair of canonical variables captures the most significant association patterns, and subsequent pairs capture the remaining, relatively small association patterns.

+You can see detailed definition from [Wiki](https://en.wikipedia.org/wiki/Canonical_correlation)

 * `cca_simple()` calculate the simple Canonical Correlation.
 * `cancor()` is R-build-in function to test whether the result is the same.
+* `matrixsqrt()` is used to calculated the Matrix Square Root.

 ## Installation

 You can install the development version of hw3cca from [GitHub](https://github.com/) with: